qqmath/collisions-NY/README.md

 ## Note
 Please ensure that the `data.csv` file is available at the specified location before running the application.

 Feel free to explore the dashboard and gain valuable insights into motor vehicle collisions in NYC.
+This app was created when studying the course "Build a Data Science Web App with Streamlit and Python" https://www.coursera.org/projects/data-science-streamlit-python.
 For any questions or feedback, please contact me.
 Happy analyzing!